 Tiger, leopards, bear, elephants and many other inhabitants of the beast can be seen on your jungle safari drive to Gavi.
 There are 3 dams and a check dam, on your way to this place from Pathanamthitta town.

 Facilities for Trekking, Bird watching, Wild life watching, etc, are there.
 Tree top accommodation and Boating inside Gavi lake on small Coracles (bowl-shaped boats) are available.
 You may visit the cardamom factories int he area.
 There is a spot from where one can view the world famous Sabarimala temple clearly.
-Local people are involved as guides, cooks, gardeners, etc, which made they earn their livelihood from nature and they became more involved in protecting the nature.
+Local people are involved as guides, cooks, gardeners, etc. That way, they earn their livelihood from nature and became more involved in protecting the nature.

 The scenic route passes over the Five dams namely; Moozhiyar, Kakki, Anathode, Pampa and Gavi Dams.
 Gavi Kerala Tour package is one among the Best Kerala tourism packages available.